 In addition to the resettlement agencies, other nonprofit organizations are granted funds through TOR to serve refugees in other ways:

 Siloam Health provides medical screenings, vaccinations, and referral services to all newly arrived refugees in Davidson County.
 Additionally, Siloam Health coordinates the medical screening program statewide with partnering clinics in Chattanooga, Knoxville, and Memphis.

-Tennessee Foreign Language Institute’s ESL to Go program provides English Language classes to many area refugees.
+Tennessee Language Center’s ESL to Go program provides English Language classes to many area refugees.